mbucchia/OpenXR-Toolkit/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+**ANY ISSUE FILED WITHOUT THE INFORMATION REQUIRED BELOW WILL BE CLOSED WITHOUT BEING LOOKED AT.
+NO EXCEPTIONS.**

 **Describe the bug**

-A clear and concise description of what the bug is.
-If possible, please attach (upload, do not copy/paste) the log file that can be found at `%LocalAppData%\OpenXR-Toolkit\logs`.
+_A clear and concise description of what the bug is._
+_Always attach (upload, do not copy/paste) the log file that can be found at `%LocalAppData%\OpenXR-Toolkit\logs` or opened from the OpenXR Toolkit Companion app._

 **Environment**

-- Application/Game and its version
+- _Application/Game and version_:
-- Make and model of VR device
+- _Make and model of VR device_:
-- Version of the OpenXR runtime
-- Make and model of GPU

 **To Reproduce**

-Steps to reproduce the behavior:
+_Steps to reproduce the behavior:_

 1. Run '....' game
 2. Enable option '....'
 3. See error

 **Expected behavior**

-A clear and concise description of what you expected to happen.
+_A clear and concise description of what you expected to happen._

 **Screenshots**

-If applicable, add screenshots to help explain your problem.
+_If applicable, add screenshots to help explain your problem.
 Use the Companion app to enable screenshots, then use Ctrl+F12 to capture.
-The file is placed in `%LocalAppData%\OpenXR-Toolkit\screenshots`.
+The files are placed in `%LocalAppData%\OpenXR-Toolkit\screenshots` or can be opened from the OpenXR Toolkit Companion app._